Australia's fearsome attack creates dilemma for South Africa

 Captain Faf du Plessis is expected to play, although the right index finger he broke four weeks ago remained bandaged and he took a minimal part in the team?s first practice in Durban on Monday.

-Wicketkeeper Quinton de Kock, was woefully out of form with the bat before being injured in a one-day series against India, opening the door for Heinrich Klaasen to take over the gloves and play some crucial innings.

-Both Klaasen and De Kock have been named in a 15-man squad for the first two tests.

-South Africa's batsmen will face a fast bowling attack of Mitchell Starc, Josh Hazlewood and Pat Cummins, backed by the off-spin of Nathan Lyon ? rated by former Australian captain Steve Waugh as the best in the world.
+South Africa's batsmen will face a fast bowling attack of Mitchell Starc, Josh Hazlewood and Pat Cummins, backed by the off-spin of Nathan Lyon -? rated by former Australian captain Steve Waugh as the best attack in the world.

 Australia's batting has relied greatly in recent times on captain Steve Smith and opener David Warner, so South Africa will be hoping to get through their two stars and put pressure on the rest of the batting line-up with a bowling attack spearheaded by Morne Morkel, Vernon Philander and Kagiso Rabada.